modish0161/modish0161/README.md

 Hello!
 I'm Matthew Collins a.k.a Modish0161, a Senior Software Engineer and Architectural Technologist from Manchester, UK.
 With a deep passion for blending technology with creative design, I specialise in Web3 development, blockchain technologies, and architectural software solutions.

 ## 🚀 About Me
 With over 15 years of experience in architectural technology and software engineering, I've successfully managed and implemented projects from concept to fruition.
-My technical journey has led me to specialize in blockchain and Web3, creating innovative solutions that enhance digital transactions and user experiences.
+My technical journey has led me to specialise in blockchain and Web3, creating innovative solutions that enhance digital transactions and user experiences.

 Here at GitHub, I share my projects, collaborate on open-source initiatives, and contribute to a community of developers passionate about cutting-edge technology and design.